privacy-scaling-explorations/zkevm-circuits/docs/State_Circuit.md

 Besides the above, State Circuit's configuration also carries `power_of_randomness` which is for RLC of bytes for `storage_key`.

 The numbers of columns used for the sub-configurations are set as parameters/hard coded inside State Circuit.
-From there and the above hirachy, the total number of columns in the State Circuit layout can be easily calculated.
+From there and the above hierarchy, the total number of columns in the State Circuit layout can be easily calculated.

 Here
 - `initial_value` is the Assigned value at the start of the block.
 For `Rw::Account` and `Rw::AccountStorage` rows this is the committed value in the MPT, for others, it is 0;